kshitijv256/capstone301/README.md

 - User authentication
 - Open to unsigned users as well
 - Users can see latest match scores and articles
-- Authenticated users can set their preferences to get customized feed and save any match or article they like
+- Authenticated users can set their preferences to get customized feed
+- Authenticated users can save or unsave any match or article they like by clicking on bookmark icon

 ### Screenshots
 ![Screenshot from 2023-09-13 02-27-34](https://github.com/kshitijv256/capstone301/assets/101321276/029f2f56-800f-4108-b0a5-e3038de87484)